ArenaMendrika/Wechall-Warchall-STD23034-/Level0.md

  -  In the "level" directory, open "00_welcome" with `cd 00_welcome`.

- -   Use `cat README.md` to read the contents; carefully examine for clues, with the level 0 solution in the last sentence.
+ -   Use `cat README.md` to read the contents; carefully examine for clues, and the level 0 solution in the last sentence.